 - We have strong fears when we have to face social situations with food.
 Rather than isolating ourselves to prevent these feelings, we notice that the fear has impermanence, that most likely when we sit down at that table, and we're telling stories and sharing food, it will start feeling easier, and the next time will be even easier.

 - When we've been restricting for so long, it can feel that when allowing foods we're in a constant state of bingeing, obsessed or even addicted to these foods and this can cause tremendous stress.
-Rather than self confirm our worst fear, that it is the food itself that is the culprit, we notice that the actual cause has been the restricting we've done for many years.
-We instead focus on the impermanence of the stress, even in the impermanence of the feeling of excessive fullness.
+Rather than self confirm our worst fear, that it is the food itself that is the culprit, we notice that the actual cause has been the black and white thinking, the very rigid restriction of foods we've characterized as off limits.
+We instead focus on the impermanence of the stress, we can do this even in the impermanence of the feeling of excessive fullness.
 The food will be digested, and in a few hours, the discomfort will be gone.
 We will be free to learn from these moments for future reference when being faced with these foods or these fears.

 - If we are vegan or vegetarian or have a specific way of eating due to ethical or religious beliefs, and we're facing difficult moments at the table with unsupportive friends and family, we can notice the impermanence, that not all moments at the table will be like this, that through the years people begin to understand, or we begin to isolate people's opinions from the mix and manage the situation better.

-- If we are afraid of letting go of restriction or old dieting rules, are in recovery from disordered eating and are having a lot of fears with foods that are being incorporated back into our diet, we can remember that we're in the thick of it, but we won't always be there, that losing the fear will happen slowly over time and we don't have to act on it.
+- If we are afraid of letting go of restriction and are in recovery from disordered eating, if we are having a lot of fears with foods that are being incorporated back into our diet, we can remember that we're in the thick of it, but we won't always be there, that losing the fear will happen slowly over time and we don't have to act on it.
 We recognize that these feelings, this particularly hard moment with food has impermanence.

 What can we learn from impermanence when it comes to our relationship with our bodies and improving our body image?